ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

-# Chapter 7: Looking beyond
+# Chapter 7: A Look Beyond: Evolving World Models

 :::{attention}
 This chapter will extend the previously learned concepts from graphs to the world.
 :::

+## 7.1 Introduction

 So far, we have uncovered many powerful concepts for modeling graphs and changes to them.
 Using **schemas**, we can cleverly package up data of a graph in a way that refers to its fundamental concepts, nodes and edges, and how they relate to one another.
 Using **double-pushout (DPO) rewriting**, we can make a whole host of edits to the data of the graph that can be used to model a number of graph-based scenarios, such as the Greek mythological romance, chemical reactions, and game design.